+8.2 Student Feedback Forums and Student Feedback Reviews

-8.2 Student Staff Liaison Committee Meetings (SSLC) The purpose of a SSLC meeting is to improve courses, to have an open discussion and respect each other's views, to share good practice where identified, to provide opportunity for students to feedback to staff about their course and student experience, to regularly review the course to improve its development, and to jointly work together to action plan against issues raised.
+The purpose of both of these meetings is to provide a process for enacting positive change to have an open discussion and respect each other's views.
+They enable the sharing of good practice, provide an opportunity for students to feedback to staff about their course and their student experience.
+They provide a mechanism to regularly review our courses and improve the development of new courses, and importantly they allow you, as students, to work together with staff, to deliver an action plan against issues raised.
+The University may also use these meetings to ask your opinions about proposed changes and developments within your School, Faculty or the wider University.

+8.3 Complaints

-There will normally be one meeting per semester which will last no more than 2 hours.
-Your School President will Chair the meetings with an Academic Co-Chair, using guidelines and will provide a record of the meeting with any decisions and / or responses made and / or actions taken as a result of the discussions held.
-A standard agenda and action grid template will be used.
-Course representatives will gather feedback from students and communicate this to the School President in advance of the meetings.
-8.3 Complaints The University recognises that there may be occasions when you have cause for complaint about the service you have received.
+The University recognises that there may be occasions when you have cause for complaint about the service you have received.
 When this happens, the University's Student Complaints Procedure is intended to provide an accessible, fair and straightforward system which ensures an effective, prompt and appropriate response.
-Click on this link for more information University's Student Complaints Procedure If you are a student registered for a University award at a partner college, who is dissatisfied with the provision at the college, you should pursue your complaint in accordance with the college's complaints procedure in the first instance.
+Click on this link for more information University's Student Complaints Procedure

+If you are a student registered for a University award at a partner college, who is dissatisfied with the provision at the college, you should pursue your complaint in accordance with the college's complaints procedure in the first instance.
 In the event of continuing dissatisfaction when you have completed the college's procedure, you will be entitled to submit your complaint to UCLan under stage 3 of the procedure.